 Before running your model, make sure that you have:

-Selected the desired Loss function in the Target block.
+Selected the desired loss function in the Target block.

-Batch size is the number of examples (i.e., rows of your training set) that are processed in each training iteration and after which your model parameters (i.e., weights) are updated.
+The Batch size is the number of examples (i.e., rows of your training set) that are processed in each training iteration and after which your model parameters (i.e., weights) are updated.
 The batch size is a hyperparameter of your model and can be freely adjusted.

 |Change the batch size of your model and see how it affects the memory requirements of running your model.|

 You can keep track of the memory requirements of the model by having a look at the Run button in the upper right corner.
 The platform will not let you run your model if it exceeds the memory limit.

 One Epoch is when the complete training set has run through the model one time.